MrGiovanni/RadGPT/README.md

 ### Train/Test Splits

-You can find csv files with the training and testing IDs inside the downloaded dataset.
+You can find csv files with the training and testing IDs inside the downloaded dataset (folder TrainTestIDS).

-- IID train/test split: the dataset was randomly partitioned into traing and testing.
-This train/test partitions were used in our paper (IID results).
+- IID train/test split: the dataset was randomly partitioned into traing (90%) and testing (10%).
+These train/test partitions were used in our paper (IID results).
-- OOD train/test split: the trainng and testing patitions come from different hospitals.
-This is useful for external evaluation, but the training set here is smaller.
-This partition was not used in our paper.
+- OOD train/test split: the training and testing patitions come from different hospitals.
+This is useful for external evaluation, but the training set here is smaller (50% of the whole dataset).
+These train/test partitions were not used in our paper.

 ## Installation